Start date flexible

-Knowles has a distributed workforce, so all employees work from home most of the time.
-The program requires working some weekends, including travel to different locations across the country; we consider the position’s travel requirements to be 10-15%.
-(Due to the pandemic, all travel is currently paused, though we are still having virtual meetings over weekends.)
+Knowles has a distributed workforce, so all employees are able to work from home most of the time if they prefer.
+The program requires working some evenings and weekends, including travel to different locations across the country; we consider the position’s travel requirements to be 10-15%.
 Up to an additional 10% of travel may be required for those employees who reside outside of the Philadelphia/South Jersey area who will be expected to travel to the Knowles office in Moorestown, NJ throughout the year for meeting with colleagues.

 Program Officers will report to an Associate Director of the Teaching Fellows Program.
 Salary is based on education and experience and is competitive with university academic and K–12 administrative positions.
 Knowles Teacher Initiative offers a full, generous benefits package.
 Interested applicants should send a letter of interest and a resume or CV to: firstname.lastname@example.org or 856-608-0008 (fax).

 Knowles Teacher Initiative requires all employees to show proof of COVID-19 vaccination unless they have a religious or medical exemption.

 The Janet H. and C. Harry Knowles Foundation is an Equal Opportunity Employer, welcomes individuals from diverse backgrounds and perspectives, and believes that an inclusive and respectful environment enriches the organization, our community and the educational and employment experience of its members.
 The Foundation does not discriminate against individuals on the basis of race, color, national origin, religion, sex, affectional or sexual orientation, disability, age, marital status, liability for military service, status as a veteran, gender identity or expression, genetic information, pregnancy, and any other characteristic protected by applicable federal, state, or local law.